HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The instruction performs a bit field extract specified by the position and length instruction data from general register "b".
 The "pos" field specifies the rightmost bit of the bitfield to extract.
 It is encoded as 31- pos.
 The "len" field specifies the bit size if the field to extract.
+It is encoded as 32 - len.
 The extracted bit field is stored right justified in the general register "r".
 If set, the "S" bit allows to sign extend the extracted bit field.
 If the "A" bit is set, the shift amount control register is used for obtaining the position value.

 #### Operation